Venues at the Book Festival

 We're working with the Scottish Government, City of Edinburgh Council and other authorities to implement appropriate measures to ensure the safety of everyone visiting or working at the Book Festival this year.
 These include regular cleaning and contactless ticketing.
 Audience numbers are limited in venues to maintain social distancing and we may be required to cap the number of people on our Festival site.
 Face masks will be required to be worn in all indoor spaces.
 Our plans will be adjusted in response to public health measures as they evolve.

 Watching events in-person

 Events which offer tickets to watch in-person are hybrid events: this means they will also be livestreamed to people watching online.
-Fixed and roving cameras in the venues will capture and broadcast live footage of the stage and may also capture and broadcast footage of audiences watching in the venue.
+Fixed and roving cameras in the venues will capture and broadcast live footage of the stage and they will also capture and broadcast footage of audiences watching in the venues.
 When you buy a ticket to watch an event in-person you will be watching the event in a hybrid event space – it is both a theatre auditorium and a broadcast studio.
 Face masks will be required to be worn in all indoor spaces.

 Authors and participants in events